This Day In Music: October 2

 October 2, 1975 ~ R&B, gospel, pop rock, soul singer, songwriter Toneisha Harris born in Salisbury, Maryland, USA ~ Runner-up in the 2020 edition of talent show The Voice, losing out to Todd Tilghman.
 Would go on to release a handful of singles, including Don't Stop with her Voice-coach Blake Shelton, and Cycles with fellow Voice alumni Arei Moon

-October 2, 1973 ~ Lene Grawford Nystrøm, commonly known as pop, dance-pop, Eurodance singer, songwriter Lene Nystrøm, born in Tønsberg, Norway ~ Best known as member Eurodance outfit Aqua active from the mid 1990s through 2001.
+October 2, 1973 ~ Lene Grawford Nystrøm, commonly known as pop, dance-pop, Eurodance singer, songwriter Lene Nystrøm, born in Tønsberg, Norway ~ Best known as member Eurodance outfit Aqua active from the mid-1990s through 2001.
 The band has sold over 20 million records and is best known for their 1997 Barbie Girl dance hit, a No.1 hit across Europe and a top 10 hit on the American Billboard Hot 100.
-Married to bandmate Søren Rasted from 2001 through 2016, the couple have two children
+Nystrøm was married to bandmate Søren Rasted from 2001 through 2016, with whom she has two children

-October 2, 1971 ~ Singer Eddie Butler born in Dimona, Israel ~ Internationally best known as a member of Eden, reaching 5th place at the 1999 Eurovision Songfestival representing their native Israel witht the song Happy Birthday
+October 2, 1971 ~ Pop, vocal pop singer Eddie Butler born in Dimona, Israel ~ Internationally best known as a member of Eden, with whom Butler reached 5th place at the 1999 Eurovision Songfestival representing their native Israel with the song Happy Birthday.
+After the group disbanded in the early-2000s, Butler has ventured out on his own, performing across Europe, Russia, and the USA.
+In 2006, Butler would again participate in the Eurovision Songfestival, this time as a solo artist reaching second-last place with Together We Are One

 October 2, 1969 ~ Damon Michael Gough, commonly known as indie rock, indie folk, lo-fi singer, guitarist, bassist, percussionist, keyboardist, songwriter Badly Drawn Boy, born in Dunstable, UK ~ Released a number of mostly unnoticed EP's before turning out his full-length critically acclaimed The Hour Of The Bewilderbeast debut album in 2000.
 Has been recording to a limited yet devoted fanbase since